case-framework/case-backend/services/smtp-bridge/README.md

 # SMTP Bridge Service

-This service provides a secure SMTP bridge for sending emails through configured SMTP servers with high and low priority queues.
+This service provides a secure SMTP bridge for sending emails through configured SMTP servers with high- and low-priority queues.
 It serves as an intermediary between other services and external SMTP providers, offering load balancing and failover capabilities.

 ## Configuration